 ProSlip PIN – the ONLY caliper pin lubricant which prevents fretting corrosion

-Price £14.95 – free delivery to UK
+Price £12.95 – free delivery to UK

 Click ‘Buy From Amazon’ or ‘Buy Online’

-ProSlip is also available from eBay
+ProSlip is available on eBay

-Look at our FAQ’s page – lot’s of useful info on the do’s and don’ts of brake lubrication -Why should I lube the piston seal?
+Useful info on the do’s and don’ts of brake lubrication -Why should I lube the piston seal?
 What causes brake seizure? why copper grease is not recommended? what is fretting corrosion? should I grease the bolts?

-Currently topics include – twin caliper pistons, salt on the roads, lubricating the piston seal,when to change your caliper..
+Currently topics include – twin caliper pistons, salt on the roads, lubricating the piston seal,when to change your caliper.

 Most cars suffer ‘Brake Drag’ as the caliper continues to grip the disc after braking.
 The cause is Improper lubrication of the caliper pin and clips.